 - The last 3 Board packets (booklet 1) and most recent Team Reports (booklet 2).

 - The previous and current year Business Plan and Budget and most recent Budget Revision

 - The current Employee Share policy The most recent Employee Resource Plan

 - Materials from the most recent Board Strategic Planning Session

 - It is preferred that the Board orientation be held in person at either the Board member's office or at CU*Answers, but should that not be possible, a phone conference is acceptable.
 After the orientation, the new Board member will be encouraged to contact other Board members in an effort to confirm any areas that are unclear.

 Special considerations to be noted during the orientation:

 - Currently the Board of Directors chooses to address CEO performance through the contract negotiation process.
 This method is preferred by both the current CEO and current Board of Directors in lieu of any formal annual review procedure.
-(For more information, see the "Primary Duties of the Chairperson" section.)
+(More information in the "Primary Duties of the Chairperson" section.)